Women are much more sensitive about their weight than men on college.

 The purpose of that comment is to rev up the Democrat base.

-They have to know that all these attacks from people like Clinton are not gonna work in depressing the base.
+They have to know that all these attacks from people like Clinton are not going to work in depressing the base.

-I think they're having to focus uh on their um uh their own turnout.
+I think they're having to focus on their own turnout.

-Because as the as I have the story here, then I mentioned this earlier, and this is Robin Toner in the New York Times.
+Because as I have the story here, I mentioned this earlier, and this is Robin Toner in the New York Times.

-Mr. Kelly and a handful of fellow Democrats in Franklin County's 21st ward began meeting about two years ago, calling themselves grassroots twenty-one.
+Mr. Kelly and a handful of fellow Democrats in Franklin County's 21st ward began meeting about two years ago, calling themselves Grassroots 21.

 Somebody's back here sprawling.